Elmwood Avenue Festival of the Arts announces it will not continue

 Support Local Journalism

+In terms of the festival's legacy, DiPasquale and Zabinski emphasized the hardworking foundation of volunteers.

+"A major part of" the festival's "refreshing style has been its counterpoint to a top down, corporate system," the organizers' statement read.
+"It's been more of a hand-hewn pirate ship made from scavenged pieces than a shiny factory yacht.
+Our crew members aren't afraid to roll up their sleeves and get their hands dirty; we don't have highfalutin staff in starched suits."

-The Elmwood Village Association, a nonprofit community development organization impacted by but not directly affiliated with planning the festival, reacted to the news.
+The Elmwood Village Association, a nonprofit community development organization impacted by but not directly affiliated with planning the festival, lamented the lost revenue opportunity for artists as well as traffic for the neighborhood small business owners.

-"It's a shame on so many levels: the artists that are missing out on a major source of seasonal revenue; the shopkeepers and small business owners in the neighborhood, who benefitted from the crowds that filled the neighborhood that weekend every year; and for all of us who loved the festival and saw it as the last hurrah of summer before we needed to start thinking about autumn," said James Cichocki, interim executive director for the Elmwood Village Association.
+A rebranding and restructuring of the warm-weather staple, which draws as many as 400,000 visitors and is a boon to nearby businesses, will be conducted before the festival's return in July 2024.

-The abrupt end to the Elmwood Avenue festival, which drew arts and crafts vendors from around the country to showcase their wares along the closed-off major commercial strip, follows last week's cancellation of the 2023 Canal Fest of the Tonawandas, although festival organizers for that eight-day event plan to return in 2024 under a rebranding.
+The abrupt end to the Elmwood Avenue festival, which drew arts and crafts vendors locally and from across the region to showcase their wares along the closed-off major commercial strip, follows last week's cancellation of the 2023 Canal Fest of the Tonawandas, although festival organizers for that eight-day event plan to return in 2024 under a rebranding.
 Both festivals canceled in 2020 and 2021 for Covid-19 reasons but returned in 2022.

 The Elmwood Avenue festival, typically held in late August, was known for its eclectic mix of musical performers and dancers in addition to its artisans.
-It returned from Covid-19-related hiatus for a mostly sunny weekend in 2022.
-It was considered one of Buffalo's largest summer events.
+It was considered one of Buffalo's marquee summer events, and its Kidsfest was an annual hit.

 Ben Tsujimoto can be reached at btsujimoto@buffnews.com, at (716) 849-6927 or on Twitter at @Tsuj10.